Saithiyan/TypeLive/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request.

+Feel free to modify the parameters and experiment with different typing effects.

+If you'd like to contribute to TypeLive, please follow these guidelines:

+1. Fork the TypeLive repository on GitHub.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive messages.
+4. Push your changes to your forked repository.
+5. Submit a pull request to the main TypeLive repository.

+We appreciate your contributions!

 ## Acknowledgements